 Farooqui asked that SurveyMonkey include an N/A option on the questions.

 Palmer gave some state updates: the community needs assessment is being done, and they need participation in some focus groups, the volunteer initiative meeting is coming up, and there's going to be a new work plan coming up from the State Coordinating Council leadership team.
-She also mentioned that the performance measures sent to agencies need to be filled out by the 15th of the month for the previous month, as there might be a risk of funding being held back.
+She also mentioned that the performance measures required by NHDOT and the SCC need to be submitted by the 15th of the month for the previous month, as there might be a risk of funding being held back.

 Adjournment